 Whisk the dressing ingredients together until well blended, seasoning generously with pepper.
 Combine the three peas, the avocado and the sliced radish in a bowl; add several spoonfuls of dressing and toss gently to combine, adding more dressing if desired.
 Plate the salads and garnish with the chopped mint.

-Photo note: Yes, those are edamame on the plate above.
+Photo note: Yes, those are edamame on the plate below.
 I was three-quarters of the way through making this recipe when I discovered that I didn't have frozen peas.
 It happens.
 Frozen edamame filled in.